 “Do you know where the Li family lives?”
 They pointed to a house perched on top of a small hill in the valley, covered with low to the ground lines of tea bushes.
 Bright green leaves curled into little needle shapes contrasted with the large dark older leaves.
 These buds are the lifeblood of Longjing Village, worth as in the case of the 2005 auction, more than their dried weight in gold.3

-A short muscular woman came in with her college-aged daughter.
-The daughter greeted me in broken English, but hearing Mandarin in response, relievedly shifted language.
-The mother frowned, “You should practice your English with the foreigner.”
+A short, kind woman came in with her college-aged daughter.
+Her daughter greeted me in broken English, but hearing Mandarin in response, relievedly shifted language.
+Mrs. Li frowned, “You should practice your English with the foreigner.”

 “Mom, that is embarrassing.
 I can’t speak English.”
-The mother turned and addressed me,
+Mrs. Li turned and addressed me,

 “This is my daughter, we are sending her to college, but she is home from the city for vacation.
 How do you like the tea?”

 “It is very different from the Laoshan green tea I am used to.
 I need to think more about the flavor.
 It is interesting.”
-Honestly, the mystique around Longjing village created expectations too high not to be broken when trying the most famous tea in China.
 I explained that I had actually come to learn more about tea culture in Hangzhou.
-The woman told me to wait, returning with a second chipped glass of tea with the tea leaves swirling around as the steeped.
+Mrs. Li told me to wait, returning with a second chipped glass of tea with the tea leaves swirling around as the steeped.

-The woman and her family spend a frantic two months in the spring picking their plot of leaves on Lion’s peak, working from before dawn until long after dusk every day.
+Mrs. Li and her family spend a busy two months in the spring picking their plot of leaves on Lion’s Peak, working from before dawn until long after dusk every day.
 They say that the difference of one day on when leaves are picked changes not only the flavor but also their price significantly.
 A March 28th cup of tea costs much more than an April 2nd tea.

 In the cobblestone courtyard in front of their house, the family lays out the tea leaves to wilt and then shapes and sears them in a large wok under low constant heat.
-Their hands are calloused from pressing the leaves directly against the hot metal for a perfect shape and appropriately roasted flavor.
-Even the daughter returns from collage to expedite the time-sensitive tea-making process.
+Shui Huamin’s hands are calloused from pressing the leaves directly against the hot metal for a perfect shape and appropriately roasted flavor.
+Even Mrs. Li’s daughter returns from college to expedite the time-sensitive tea-making process.
 After the tea is picked and dried, it is not harvested again all summer.
 The family explained that the leaves absorb too much sunlight in the summer to have the distinctive sweet and earthy taste that Longjing promises.